PhD student at Department of Education

 Maria Rosén is a PhD student in Education since 2017.
-Her project is on the ambivalences of juridification in relation to democratic education, with the legislation on discrimination and degrading treatment as an empirical focus.
+Her project is on the ambivalences of juridification as a process of democratization of education, with the legislation on discrimination and degrading treatment as an empirical focus.
 Rosén is doing her research within the fields of philosophy of education, curriculum theory and education policy.

 Keywords: political theory democratic struggles democratic education juridification ambivalence philosophy of education education policy curriculum theory critical research